6 tips about managing your money that will set your 2020 on fire

 At your next Saturday brunch or guys night out, bring up your big picture financial goals with trusted friends — and if they don’t like to discuss funds, find a few folks who do.
 Why?
 These conversations are great opportunities to reinforce your priorities and create accountability; they also give your circle a forum to share goals, insight, and information.

 Schedule a Check-Up With a Financial Planner

 You don’t have to be rich to speak with a financial specialist — and they’re relatively easy to find.
 The Financial Planning Association offers a location-based directory of certified financial planners.
 For a one-time fee, your planner can help you adjust allocations to your long-term and short-term goals, including retirement, homeownership and stock investment that will fit your needs.
-S/he can also help level set on where you should be based on your age and income, which helps you re-evaluate your current values and goals.
+A Wealth Management expert can also help level set on where you should be based on your age and income, which helps you re-evaluate your current values and goals.

 Make this year count!

 S. Tia Brown is a seasoned lifestyle journalist and licensed therapist.
 Follow her on Instagram @tiabrowntalks.